 You should practice as much as you can without overloading the muscles and the joints.
 If you’re a beginner, that would be 1-3 times per week, and as you get more advanced, you can start to practice 4-5 per week, and after a while, you can start training handstands every day.

-Unfortunately, it can.
-All the exercises that require from athletes to put their body weight or even simply to put more pressure on the wrists can lead to the median nerve getting damaged, inflamed, or irritated, which is a condition known as carpal tunnel.
+Unfortunately, they can.
+All the exercises that require athletes to put their body weight or even simply to put more pressure on the wrists can lead to the median nerve getting compressed, which is a condition known as carpal tunnel syndrome.

 Conclusion